 Delta-8 THC is a chemical compound found naturally in cannabis plants.
 While it has properties like Delta-9 THC, it interacts differently with the human body and is less potent.
 The “high” provided by Delta-8 THC is mild with a relaxing sensation without the harsh effects and complications found with Delta-9 THC.

-Delta 8’s psychotropic properties are milder and offer many therapeutic benefits.
-Although it is found naturally, it can also be sourced in the lab converted from CBD or Delta 9 THC.
+Delta-8’s psychotropic properties are milder and offer many therapeutic benefits.
+Although it is found naturally, it can also be sourced in the lab and converted from CBD or Delta-9 THC.
 When harvested naturally it is extracted from hemp and cannabis plants.

-You can find Delta 8 THC around the nation and its legality has been inconsistent.
+You can find Delta-8 THC around the nation and its legality has been inconsistent.
 Some law enforcement agencies have been cracking down on those selling the substance.
-But federal laws are being interpreted differently across the country.
+However, federal laws are being interpreted differently across the country.